Tina Modotti: Death

 In 1942, at the age of 45, Modotti died from heart failure while on her way home in a taxi from a dinner at Hannes Meyer's home in Mexico City, under what are viewed by some as suspicious circumstances.
 After hearing about her death, Diego Rivera suggested that Vidali had orchestrated it.
 Modotti may have 'known too much' about Vidali's activities in Spain, which included a rumoured 400 executions.
-An autopsy showed that she died of natural causes, namely congestive heart failure.
+An autopsy showed that she died of a natural cause, congestive heart failure.
 Her grave is located within the vast Panteón de Dolores in Mexico City.
 Poet Pablo Neruda composed Modotti's epitaph, part of which can also be found on her tombstone, which also includes a relief portrait of Modotti by engraver Leopoldo Méndez: